vedph/cadmus-codicology/README.md

 ## History

 - 2023-08-06:
-  - add `CodLocation` macro for graph mappers.
+  - add `CodLocation` macro for graph mappers in new library `Cadmus.Codicology.Graph`.
+If you need this macro, in your API startup DI configuration add the macro to the existing set when building `GraphUpdater`.
   - fixed `CodLocationEndleaf` out of synch values (frontend was more up to date).

 ### 5.0.8